FAST-PCA: A Fast and Exact Algorithm for Distributed Principal Component Analysis: Problem Description

-The constraint in~\eqref{eq:pca_d1} has two important properties.
-First, since the solution lies on the Stiefel manifold and particularly, is a specific element of the manifold, the problem is non-convex.
+The constraint in~\eqref{eq:pca_d2} has two important properties.
+First, since the solution lies on the Stiefel manifold and particularly, it is a specific element of the manifold, the problem is non-convex.
 Although this issue can be dealt with through convex approximation of the problem~\cite{arora2013stochastic}, such an approach will result in $\cO(d^2)$ computational and memory requirements since it approximates the projection matrix of the $d\times K$ dimensional subspace and that can be restrictive in the case of high-dimensional data.
-At the same time, such convexification leads to the simpler constraint of $\bX^\tT\bX \preccurlyeq \bI$ that would only give a rotated basis of the subspace spanned by the eigenvectors of $\bC$ and not the eigenvectors themselves.
-Second, the constraint $\bX_i^{\tT}(\sum_{i=1}^M\bY_i\bY_i^{\tT})\bX_i = \bLambda$ is global, one that is shared by all nodes due to the reasons explained earlier.
-This constraint requires that all nodes of the network collaborate to reach a common solution $\bX = \bX_i, \forall i \in \cV$.
-Hence, in this paper we propose an iterative algebraic method based on Krasulina's rule~\cite{krasulina} for distributed PCA that ensures that all nodes simultaneously converge to the eigenvectors of the global covariance matrix $\bC$ without having to share their local data $\bC_i$.
+At the same time, such convexification leads to a relaxed constraint that would only give a rotated basis of the subspace spanned by the eigenvectors of $\bC$ and not the eigenvectors themselves.
+Second, the constraint $\bX_i^{\tT}(\sum_{i=1}^M\bY_i\bY_i^{\tT})\bX_i$ being diagonal is shared by all nodes due to the reasons explained earlier.
+Thus meeting this global constraint requires that all nodes of the network collaborate to reach a common solution $\bX = \bX_i, \forall i \in \cV$.
+Hence, in this paper we propose an iterative algebraic method based on Krasulina's rule~\cite{krasulina} for distributed PCA that ensures that all nodes simultaneously converge to the eigenvectors of the global covariance matrix $\bC$ without having to share their local covariance $\bC_i$.
 The algorithm converges exactly to the eigenvectors of the global covariance matrix $\bC$ at a linear rate when the error is measured in terms of angles between the estimates and the true eigenvectors.